-CAIW provide a fast, professional and efficient DBS/CRB Umbrella Body Service for voluntary and community organisations and business, for example: volunteers and entertainers, schools/education, care homes, health care professionals, pharmacists, dentists and anyone who might require a DBS check in their role.
+CAIW can assist with obtaining DBS checks for voluntary and community organisations and business, for example: volunteers and entertainers, schools/education, care homes, health care professionals, pharmacists, dentists and anyone who might require a DBS check in their role.

-To register your organisation please complete and return this form: Registration Form
+To register your organisation please complete and return this form: External User information form

 You can trust that your DBS / Basic Disclosure applications will be handled with professionalism, integrity, and the utmost discretion by our staff.

 Our DBS (CRB) Application system is fast, secure and fully approved.

 For details of what documentation you will need to bring, see here: https://www.gov.uk/guidance/documents-the-applicant-must-provide

 - £40 Enhanced Disclosure (free for unpaid/volunteers)